Marie Boivin

-Marie-Anne Victoire Gillain Boivin (9 April 1773 – 16 May 1841) was a French midwife, inventor, and obstetrics writer.
-Mme Boivin has been called one of the most important women in medicine in the 19th century.
+Marie-Anne Victoire Boivin (/fr/; née Gillain; 9 April 1773 – 16 May 1841) was a French midwife, inventor, and obstetrics writer.
+Madame Boivin has been called one of the most important women in medicine in the 19th century.
 Boivin invented a new pelvimeter and a vaginal speculum, and the medical textbooks that she wrote were translated to different languages and became highly influential.

 Biography and career

 Marie Anne Victoire Gillain was born in 1773 at Versailles.
 She was educated by nursing nuns at a nunnery in Étampes, where her talents attracted the attention of Madame Élisabeth, sister of Louis XVI.
 When the nunnery was destroyed during the French Revolution, she spent three years studying anatomy and midwifery.

 Her medical studies were interrupted when she married a government bureaucrat, Louis Boivin, in 1797.
 Louis Boivin died shortly thereafter, leaving her with a daughter and little money.

 She returned to Paris to study in the medical field and became Marie-Louise Lachapelle's student, assistant, and friend at La Maternité.
 She received her diploma in 1800, and stayed at Versailles to practice.
 She became a midwife at a local hospital, and in 1801 became its superintendent.
 In that role she convinced Jean-Antoine Chaptal to add a special school of obstetrics.
 During that time, Mme Boivin developed a close relationship with Dr. François Chaussier.
 Because of professional jealousy of her colleague and friend Mme Lachapelle, Mme Boivin resigned her position in 1811.
 She accepted a position for servants' wages at a Paris hospital for fallen women.
 In the subsequent years she served as co-director or director at a number of hospitals, including the General Hospital for Seine-et-Oise (1814), a temporary military hospital (1815), the Hospice de la Maternité, and the Maison Royale de Santé.
 She was also member of several medical societies.
 She has published articles and books about her own case and her uterine speculum.
 Her Mémorial de l'art des accouchements (1817) went through several editions and became a standard textbook.
 She rejected the offer of Mme Lachapelle's position after the latter died in 1822.